Blade of the 47 Ronin: Filming

 Principal photography had commenced by December 2021 in Budapest, Hungary.
 Additionally, it was clarified that the plot will be set 300 years after the first film, as opposed to being set "in the future".
 The fictional plot, set in modern-day, centers around factions of Samurai who have operated in secrecy for centuries.
 The primary cast was announced, with Tim Kwok named as producer.
 The film will be a joint-venture production between Universal Pictures, Universal 1440 Entertainment, and Scrappy Heart Productions, and distributed by Netflix.

-General Manager and Executive Vice President of Universal 1440 Entertainment, Glenn Ross, expressed excitement for the project while announcing the studio's intentions for the project to be the next installment in a "47 Ronin franchise".

 Release

 Blade of the 47 Ronin was released on October 25, 2022, via streaming by Universal Filmed Entertainment Group as a Netflix Original Film.

 Future

 In October 2022, following the popularity of Blade of the 47 Ronin through its streaming release, it was announced that a third film is in development.